KevinRavasi/QueueMetricsWallboard/README.md

 Now to setup the wallboard edit the "proxyAddress", "proxyPort", "queuemetricsAddress" and "queuemetricsPort" parameters in the last script tag of the WallBoard.html file.

-"<script src="Bundle.js" proxyAddress="127.0.0.1" proxyPort="1337" queuemetricsAddress="10.0.0.122" queuemetricsPort="8080"></script>"
+// <script src="Bundle.js" proxyAddress="127.0.0.1" proxyPort="1337" queuemetricsAddress="10.0.0.122" queuemetricsPort="8080"></script>"

 now you can open WallBoard.html and it should work correctly.

 Alternatively you can avoid using corsproxy, by opening chrome.exe from the command prompt with the --disable-web-security option appended.
 In that case you should change both proxyAddress and proxyPort parameters in WallBoard.html to "-".

 EDITING THE SOURCE CODE